 timeplotters is a collection of command line tools for visualizing temporal data.
 It is especially useful for visualizing data from ad-hoc program logs, helping you to spot patterns and anomalies that you would not otherwise see by just watching how the program works or by looking at the logs with the naked eye.
 Its input format is tailored to event types typically seen in program logs, and the visualization methods are tailored to the questions typically asked about program performance (e.g. distribution of activity durations).

-Hypercube is a tool for visualizing DOT (graphviz), GML, GraphML, GXL and simple text-based graph representations as SVG and EPS images.
+Hypercube is a graph visualization tool for drawing DOT (graphviz), GML, GraphML, GXL and simple text-based graph representations as SVG and EPS images.
 It comes with a Qt-based GUI application and a Qt-independent commandline tool.
-It uses a simulated annealing algorithm to lay out the graph, which can be easily parameterized to achieve the desired look.
-The main development goals are portability and easy usage rather than high performance and complexity.
+Hypercube uses a simulated annealing algorithm to lay out the graph, which can be easily parameterized to achieve the desired look.

 VectorGraphics2D can export Java painting operations to Encapsulated PostScript (EPS), Scalable Vector Graphics (SVG), or Portable Document Format (PDF) files.
 It supports the rendering of all geometric shapes provided by the Java language.
 More advanced features like transparency or clipping paths can be used as well.
 It has a very small footprint and can be easily used as a replacement for Java's java.awt.Graphics2D class.